microsoft/PubSec-Info-Assistant/docs/deployment/autoscale_sku.md

 - **Family:** `Pv3`
 - **Capacity:** `1`

+### Enrichment Message Dequeue Parameter
+There exist a property that can be set int he local.env file called `DEQUEUE_MESSAGE_BATCH_SIZE` and is defaulted in the `infra/main.bicep` and `app/enrichment/app.py` to the value of **3**.
+This means the app will process 3 messages from the queue at a time.
+This is found to be the most opitmal with the existing configuration but can be increased if you also increase tne enrichment app service SKU.
+It is important to note that there will be issues if it is increased more than the app service SKU can handle.

 ### Customization

 To customize the App Service Plans SKU settings, modify the `sku` parameters in the specified Bicep file and run the `make deploy` or `make infrastructure`command.

+This can also be adjusted in the Azure Portal.

+**Note:** Adjusting the scale or Tier can cause outages until the redeployment occurrs.

+### Steps to Scale Up:

+>1. **Sign in to the Azure Portal:**
+>   - Open a web browser and navigate to the [Azure Portal](https://portal.azure.com/).
+>   - Log in with your Azure account credentials.

+>2. **Navigate to the App Service:**
+>   - In the left navigation pane, select "App Services."
+>   - Click on the specific App Service you want to scale.

+>3. **Access the Scale Up Blade:**
+>   - In the App Service menu, find and click on "Scale up (App Service plan)" in the left sidebar.

+>4. **Choose a New Pricing Tier:**
+>   - On the "Scale Up" blade, you'll see different pricing tiers representing various levels of resources.
+>   - Select the desired pricing tier that corresponds to the scale you need.

+>5. **Review and Apply Changes:**
+>   - Review the information about the selected pricing tier, including its features and costs.
+>   - Click the "Apply" or "Save" button to apply the changes.

+### Considerations:
+- **Cost Implications:**
+  - Be aware of the cost implications associated with higher pricing tiers.
+Review the Azure Pricing documentation for details on costs.

+- **Resource Limits:**
+  - Ensure that the new pricing tier aligns with the resource requirements of your application.
+Some tiers may have limitations on resources.

+- **Performance Impact:**
+  - Scaling up provides additional resources, potentially improving performance.
+However, it's essential to assess whether your application benefits from the increased resources.

+By following these steps, you can successfully scale up your Azure App Service to accommodate increased workloads or resource requirements.